Predicting Dynamic Map States from Limited Field-of-View Sensor Data: Related Work

 The problem of effectively utilizing information from limited FOV sensors for predicting or tracking object states has been explored in a variety of contexts, each of which comes with a separate array of challenges.

-Sung et. al \cite{sung2017searching} investigated the problem of limited FOV object tracking through a framework based on Bayesian Random Finite Sets, and create a generalized version of the Gaussian Mixture Probability Hypothesis Density filter to be used for both search and tracking.
+Sung et. al \cite{sung2017searching} investigated the problem of limited FOV object tracking through a framework based on Bayesian Random Finite Sets, and created a generalized version of the Gaussian Mixture Probability Hypothesis Density filter to be used for both search and tracking.
 This approach proved effective for tracking variable numbers of targets, in addition to predicting nonlinear target trajectories.
-Nguyen et. al. \cite{nguyen2021distributed} approach limited FOV tracking from a different angle, where the tracking problem is distributed between multiple nodes, each containing a limited FOV sensor.
-By fusing local multi-object state estimates, they were able to achieve significantly less processing time and better tracking accuracy than alternative methods.
-Other approaches, such as Mukherjee et. al. \cite{mukherjee2022distributed}, focus less on the problem of tracking objects that move out of sensor FOVs, but instead on the control problem of keeping targets within view.
-In \cite{catellani2023probabilistic}, Catellani et. al. combine several of the previous problems by developing an approach for multi-robot control in communication-denied scenarios.
-This requires each robot to track nearby agents, while also attempting to avoid collisions and accomplish an area mapping task.
-This is accomplished through a particle filter method for approximating robot states that are outside of the current robot view, which are then shaped by new sensor inputs.
-Additionally, they utilize Control Barrier Functions to help address the exploration-exploitation problem when using multiple robots.
+Nguyen et. al. \cite{nguyen2021distributed} approached limited FOV tracking from a different angle, where the tracking problem is distributed between multiple nodes, each containing a limited FOV sensor.
+Other approaches, such as Mukherjee et. al. \cite{mukherjee2022distributed}, focused less on the problem of tracking objects that move out of sensor FOVs, but instead on the control problem of keeping targets within view.
+In \cite{catellani2023probabilistic}, Catellani et. al. combined several of the previous problems by developing an approach for multi-robot control in communication-denied scenarios, requiring each robot to track nearby agents and accomplish an area mapping task.
+This was accomplished through a particle filter method for approximating robot states that were outside of the current robot view, which were then shaped by new sensor inputs.